assistify/diary/README.md

 - Simply click the button "made with... by assistify" at the bottom, this takes you to an editor.
 Edit carefully.
 Clicking the same button takes you back.
 - Using a "copy URL"-button, you can create a URL which includes the complete state.
 This URL you can share with everybody
+- You can make the application generate a template by suffixing the URL your application is running with `?template=true`